AhmedThahir/DBMS/readme.md

 Relational databases are ACID-compliant, but NoSQL aren’t

 - Atomicity
-  If any sub-steps of a transaction(Operation/Query) fails, the whole transaction must fail and the database must be in the same state as the original.
+  If any sub-steps of a transaction fails, the whole transaction must fail and the database must be in the same state as the original.
 - Consistency
   Correct data is ensured through constraints
 - Isolation